microprediction/microprediction/README.md

 Hello

-This project exists so that *loosely coupled* individual contributors can collectively effect turnkey, *repeated short term predictions* of anything, for any purpose, for anyone, at any time (accessed via an API or client library).
+This project exists so that *loosely coupled* individual contributors can collectively effect turnkey, *repeated short term predictions* of anything, for any purpose, for anyone, at any time.

 You can:

- - Get free *live* predictions.
+ - Get free *live* predictions via this client library, or the API.
  - Contribute to making those predictions better.

 This project is new.
 Yet the API is already in active use by two leading financial institutions.
 Follow on [Linked-In](https://www.linkedin.com/company/65109690) for updates.